GNU-Ymir/Documentations/en/objects/inheritance.md

 <br>

-Such flag can also be used on an overriden method inside a heir class to avoid further overriding.
+This flag can also be used on an overriden method inside a heir class to avoid further overriding.

 ```ymir